|

 I could go on.
 The point is, while the core

-DC vs DEF math is the same, increasing damage
+DC vs DEF math is the same when considering

 part of the goal of upping deadliness.